Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole Hall effects: Results at zero perpendicular magnetic field

-has the physical meaning of 2D electrical polarizability, where $P$ and $E$ are the in-plane electrical polarization and electrical field respectively.
+has the physical meaning of 2D electrical polarizability.
 In the long-wavelength limit, we have $\tilde{V}(q)C_{\hat{j}^{+}_{p0}\hat{j}^{+}_{p0}}(\omega,\bm{q})\sim q$.
 Expanding Eq. \eqref{eq:dielectric_function} and keep up to the lowest order of $q$, the effective dielectric function is approximated as

 where $\omega_0^p=\omega_{1p_x}(\bm{0})=\omega_{1p_y}(\bm{0})$ is the plasmon energy at zero momentum.
 Solving the equation $\epsilon_{\mathrm{eff}}(\omega,\bm{q})=0$ yields the longitudinal plasmon dispersion relation: